blackjetrock/psion-org2-assembler/README.md

 topslot/break3.asm
 This is the code that I used to drive the top slot adapter PCB I made.
 Being able to assemble this code is the reason I wrote this assembler.
 This file uses the overlay mechanism that the organiser uses to effectively have position independent code.
 There's not a lot of information about the overly format so I had to reverse engineer some of it.
 The .lst file has a lot of information about overlays and the fixup records.

+swipack/swi_pack.asm
+This is a modified version of the swi_pack.asm example code from Psion.
+It has been modified to match the syntax that org2asm.tcl requires.

 Test Code
 =========